treviasxk/Nethostfire/UDP/README.md

     Console.WriteLine(_dataClient.IP + " new client conected!");
 }
 ```
-OnConnectedClient is an event that you can use to receive the [DataClient](#DataClient) whenever a new client connected.
+OnConnectedClient is an event that you can use to receive the [DataClient](#DataClient) whenever a client connected.

 -----